sabin413/QuadsTUI/README.md

-It's a TUI for QUADS.
+It's a TUI for QuADS.
 It is based on textual (https://textual.textualize.io), a Python API for terminal user interface development.
 To use this TUI:
 1. clone this repo
 2. run "pixi run python app.py" on your terminal.